Find Grad Schools

 • Remote Sensing Certified Mapping Scientist

-Job Demand for Remote Sensing Scientists and Technologists
+Is There Going to be Demand for Remote Sensing Scientists and Technologists?

-In 2016, there was an estimated number of 23,500 jobs in the United States for Remote Sensing Scientist or Technologist.
+There were about 23,500 jobs for Remote Sensing Scientist or Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Remote Sensing Scientist or Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+The BLS estimates 2,000 yearly job openings in this field.

 undefined